printers-for-people/catboat/docs/Debugging.md

 ## Motion analysis and data logging

-Klipper supports logging its internal motion history, which can be later analyzed.
-To use this feature, Klipper must be started with the [API Server](API_Server.md) enabled.
+Kalico supports logging its internal motion history, which can be later analyzed.
+To use this feature, Kalico must be started with the [API Server](API_Server.md) enabled.

 Data logging is enabled with the `data_logger.py` tool.
 For example: